Remember Goldilocks and the Three Bears?

 However, overconfidence can also lead to hubris and denial.
 Overconfident people exhibit a marked decrease in empathy.
 They overlook those who don’t see things as they do.
 Objections and concerns are ignored.

-Equally as important, overconfident sellers become close minded.
-Meaning they overestimate their capabilities and lack the emotional intelligence to recognize their shortcomings and correct them.
+Equally as important, overconfident sellers become close-minded.
+This means that they overestimate their capabilities and lack the emotional intelligence to recognize and correct their shortcomings.
 In other words, overconfident sellers stop learning and improving.

-After all, what’s your motivation to invest in learning and acquiring knowledge if you believe you already have all the answers?
+After all, what motivates you to invest in learning and acquiring knowledge if you believe you already have all the answers?

 Confidence requires an open mind leavened with humility.

 Confident sellers have a high “internal locus of control.”
-Meaning that they believe they are in control of, and responsible for, their own success.
+This means that they believe they are in control of and responsible for their own success.

-For you, this acceptance of responsibility for your own success translates into the ability to assess your shortcomings.
-It also translates into the willingness to invest in developing the skills, behaviors and habits to address them.
+For you, this acceptance of responsibility for your own success translates into the ability to assess your shortcomings and the willingness to invest in developing the skills, behaviors, and habits to address them.

-Confident sellers also have a high tolerance of ambiguity (unlike overconfident sellers who need to believe that they are in control.)
-Instead of being a hammer that sees every problem as a nail, confident sellers are agile, creative and responsive problem solvers.
+Confident sellers also have a high tolerance of ambiguity (unlike overconfident sellers, who need to believe that they are in control).
+Instead of being hammers who see every problem as a nail, confident sellers are agile, creative, and responsive problem solvers.

-They bet on themselves because they have a realistic vision of what they need to do to win.
+They bet on themselves because they have a realistic vision of what they must do to win.
 As a result, they have the confidence to take measured risks to achieve greater returns.

 No two people are the same.
 Work to find the balance of confidence that’s right for you.